Irish Famine Tribunal

 Fordham University Law School April 20 and 21

 140 W. 62nd St. NYC

-On April 20-21, 2013, Fordham Law School will be hosting the Irish Famine Tribunal to examine the responsibility of the British Government, under international law, for the tragic consequences of this period.
+On April 20-21, 2013, Fordham Law School hosted the Irish Famine Tribunal, to examine the responsibility of the British Government, under international law, for the tragic consequences of this period.
 Was it the case, as John Mitchel famously (or infamously) asserted, that “the Almighty, indeed, sent the potato blight, but the English created the famine”?

-The Tribunal will consider whether the British role during the Famine amounted to either genocide or a crime against humanity.
-Prosecution and defense teams, including law students from Fordham Law School and Dublin City University, will present their cases before an international panel of judges: Judge Adrian Hardiman, a justice of the Supreme Court of Ireland and regarded as one of Ireland's foremost jurists; Judge John Ingram, a renowned New York Supreme Court judge who has presided over many high profile criminal trials; and, Judge William Schabas, professor of international law at Middlesex University in London, chairman of the Irish Centre for Human Rights at the National University of Ireland Galway, and widely considered the world’s leading authority on genocide.
+The Tribunal considered whether or not the British role during the Famine amounted to either genocide or a crime against humanity.
+Prosecution and defense teams, including law students from Fordham Law School and Dublin City University, presented their cases before an international panel of judges: Judge Adrian Hardiman, a justice of the Supreme Court of Ireland and regarded as one of Ireland's foremost jurists; Judge John Ingram, a renowned New York Supreme Court judge who has presided over many high profile criminal trials; and, Judge William Schabas, professor of international law at Middlesex University in London, chairman of the Irish Centre for Human Rights at the National University of Ireland Galway, and widely considered the world’s leading authority on genocide.

-Amongst the other questions that will be asked:
+Amongst the other questions that were raised before the Tribunal:

 For further information, please contact us at email@example.com